Milo (video game): Gameplay

 Gameplay sees the player access seven different worlds from a central hub, with puzzle completion leading to progression through the game.
 The backgrounds are static slideshows.

 Reception

 The game was well received by critics, earning praise especially for its graphics, sound, and replay value.
 The reliance on luck rather than logic in some of the puzzles, as well as the near-total lack of documentation accompanying the game, however, was criticized.
 The sound effects were also criticized (apart from the musical score) as lacking in quality and substance.
-Four Fat Chicks likened the game's look and feel to Gord@k and L-Zone, and recommended the game to fans of puzzle adventure games such as Jewels of the Oracle, Cassandra Galleries, or Pandora's Box.
+Four Fat Chicks likened the game's look and feel to Gord@k and L-Zone, and recommended the game to fans of puzzle adventure games such as Jewels of the Oracle, The Cassandra Galleries, or Pandora's Box.
 Michael J. Bertrand of World Village praised the New Age background music as one of the very few enjoyable aspects of the game.
 The Adrenaline Vault's Hermann K. Peterscheck felt the game ripped off puzzles from Myst and The 7th Guest.